shaunluttin/dojo/README.md

 Move on to the next section only once the previous one is 'Done and memorized'.

 * The First Test.
-Done.
+Done and memorized.
-* The Second Test
+* The Second Test. *
 * The Third Test
 * The Fourth Test
 * The Fifth Test